GoogleCloudPlatform/emblem/docs/decisions/2022-04-website-testing-philosophy.md

 ## Decisions

-To minimize time-to-value, we should focus primarily on _a single test type_.
+To minimize "time-to-value" of writing tests, we should focus primarily on _a single test type_.

 To maximize the comprehensiveness of our tests (and in turn, our initial return on investment), our team decided to focus on **End-to-End (E2E) tests**.